Using your YubiKey

 - If you trust your environment (like at home) you can keep the YubiKey near or even plugged into your computer.

-- In low trust environments (coffee shops, hotel rooms, etc.) keep your YubiKey with you at all times (in a pocket or purse).
+- In low trust environments (coffee shops, hotel rooms, etc.) keep your YubiKey with you at all times (in a pocket or purse), especially if step away from your computer, even briefly.
 If your computer is compromised, it won't be accessible without the YubiKey that you have on you.

-- Do not use SMS text messages for two-factor authentication.
+- Do not use SMS text messages for multi-factor authentication.
+Your MFA is only as strong as the weakest method you have configured.

-See also: How to Secure Your Google, Dropbox, and GitHub Accounts With a U2F Key
+See also: How to Secure Your Google, Dropbox, and GitHub Accounts With a Yubikey

 LastPass